 Someone on the hike picked up an interesting deep brownish black seed and inquired about its origin.
 Ricardo told us it was from a rubber tree, and proceeded to point one out.
 Latex can be extracted from the bark of these trees and used to manufacture rubber, making these trees commercially valuable.
 Rubber trees are easy to identify because their leaves grow in clusters of three.
 Next to the rubber tree was an astrocaryum pine, which had large spikes on the trunk.
 The natives use the trunks to build houses.
 We also observed armadillo trails in the undergrowth.
 I saw my first bromeliad on the ground–it might have gotten there when a large tree fell.
 The bromeliad had green spiny leaves that gradually turned pink as they spiraled toward the middle tank.
 It seemed to be a species of Neoregelia.
 We also saw a ficus.
 Ricardo told us that the roots of the ficus can be used in treating stomach parasites.

 As we walked along, we encountered a large ant hill with army ants swarming around it busily.
 We also observed a trail of leaf-cutter ants, who marched alongside us.
 Ricardo told us that there is a problem with people catching female ants to sell because they are considered a delicacy!
 We hiked past a cedar tree, which Ricardo said was approximately 250 years old.
 Trees in the rainforest do not have rings to determine the age by because the climate, temperature and sunlight stays consistent year-round; there is no change in seasons like in North America.
 The cedar tree is used by the natives in making canoes, which typically last about five years.
-We also observed a walking stick on a leaf, which we collected for the insect specialist on the trip, Dr. Phil Whitman.
 A small black snake slithered on the base of a tree trunk and coiled up in a crevice under one of the roots.
 We identified it as a yellow-bellied whip-snake.

 There was a loud rustling in the trees farther down along the path, and our guide started moving rapidly toward it–monkeys!
 The monkeys moved along quickly as we tried to get glimpses of them and we soon lost them.
 As we traversed the trail we noticed it was covered in giant seed cases and fruits.
 Our guide pointed out a passionfruit, which was green with white stripes.
 So many varieties of mushrooms were present; white flower-like ones, small red spiny ones, orange cupped ones, and black tiny ones.
 We also saw helosis, a parasitic plant that is reddish orange that mimics a mushroom.
 Epiphytes snaked up tree trunks and lianas frequently hung over the path.
 We saw another huge hill full of army ants, and we followed the path of ants through the forest, being careful not to step on them.
 On many trees we observed massive buttress roots, of proportions I have only seen in textbooks.